Table of Contents

 - Increase the duration of chloride ion channel opening—barbiturates, such as phenobarbital

-- Irreversible activation of GABA amino transaminase (which terminates the activity of GABA)—vigabatrin and at high doses valproic acid
+- Irreversible inactivation of GABA amino transaminase (which terminates the activity of GABA)—vigabatrin and at high doses valproic acid

 - Inhibition of a GABA transporter (GAT-1), thereby prolonging GABA action—tiagabine